 Bottom line: Expecting perfection from yourself and others guarantees that you’ll never be happy.

-- You might eat to relieve the stress and anxiety of constantly striving for perfection.
+- You may eat to relieve the stress and anxiety of constantly striving for perfection.

-- You might reach for food to console yourself when you feel bad or frustrated about failing to meet the mark.
+- You may reach for food to console yourself when you feel bad or frustrated about failing to meet the mark.

 - You might be striving for the perfect body (whatever that is), leading to unhealthy eating or exercise behaviors.

 - You might expect yourself (or others) to eat perfectly (whatever that means).
 Have you heard of orthorexia?

 - If you also struggle with “all or nothing” thinking (as many people who struggle with food do), you might binge when you fail to “do” your diet perfectly (“I’ve already blown it; I might as well keep eating”).

 - You might expend a lot of effort hiding your overeating or binge eating in order to maintain the outward appearance of having it all together.